 (6 months and older)

-If you’re insane and can’t stand the scent of lavender (I’m kidding, my husband hates it too), mandarin essential oil is an excellent alternative.
+If you’re insane and can’t stand the scent of lavender (I’m kidding, my husband hates it too), tangerine essential oil is an excellent alternative.
 Just like lavender, it can give your baby the rest he needs when he’s fighting off a fever.
 Evidence has also shown that mandarin essential oil contains antiseptic properties, which if combined with diffusion, can help clear the air in your baby’s nursery.

 (Some say 6 months, others say 2 years)